 This is because Road Rash II makes good on its biggest promise of delivering the best 2-player experience it can.
 The upgraded 8MB cartridge presents a simultaneous 2-player mode that fans will adore.
 Some of the rider animations have been simplified and the splitscreen view is a tad squished, but these are small concessions for the entertainment players get in return.

 Friendly fire is always active, and yet players are free to make their own rules.
 Both players contribute their winnings towards qualifying status, meaning the entire game can be fully cooperative.
-You could designate one player as the speedster trying to qualify and the other player as a brawler who just beats on the AI rashers.
+You could designate one player as the speedster trying to qualify and the other player as a dedicated brawler.
 You could agree to swap roles, get the leader to feed down information about the track layout ahead, or do the complete opposite by declaring anything goes, may the best player win.

 The competition meter (a 2-player exclusive asset) lets each player see their respective progress in the current race, which is really useful considering the condensed view.
 Password copying returns to greater impact here, as the dominant player can share their winnings and bike with their partner.
-Players can also change modes via the new and improved menu system, so if they fancy switching to versus or alternating on a standard race for a while, they can do it with passwords tracking all the necessary progress for each player.
+Players can also change modes via the new and improved menu system, so if they fancy switching to versus or alternating on a standard race for a while, they can do it whilst still keeping their individual progress.

 Wrecking your bike or getting busted by a cop will still eliminate you from a race.
 This can be a downer in 2-player because you’ll need to wait for your partner to finish before continuing, but otherwise the formula holds up very well.